samcottle/freecodecamp/notes/OOP.md

 Every instance of `Duck` will have the same `numLegs` (they will all have **2**).
 This is not a problem when you only have several `Duck`s, but once you start accumulating hundreds, thousands, or millions of `Duck`s it becomes innefficient to have all of those duplicated variables being stored.

-What you can do instead is use a *prototype*.
+What you can do instead is use a *prototype* (which is effectively the opposite of an *own* property; own properties are defined by the object instance, and prototype properties are defined by the prototype).
 The properties stored in a prototype for `Duck` will be shared in **all** instances of `Duck`.
 Here's what this prototype would look like:

 ```js
 Duck.prototype.numLegs = 2;